cs3110/materials-2019fa/22-proofs3/notes.md

      the original expression by reducing it to an generator applied to a smaller argument, `deq q` instead of `deq (enq x q)`.

-We don't usually design equations involving pairs of non-generators, or pairs of generators.
+We don't usually design equations involving pairs of non-generators.
+Sometimes pairs of generators are needed, though, as we will see in the next example.

 ## Sets